idiv-biodiversity/git-knowledge-base/README.md

 # git knowledge base

-a collection of best practices and useful tips around git
+**git** is a very **powerful** set of tools for version control.
+There are a lot of commands and you can do a lot of things in a lot of different ways.
+This knowledge base provides a **collection of tips, best practices and workflows** to steer you through the forest of choices you can make with git.

 ## TOC